berkanozturkk/tireproject/README.md

 # tireproject
-An amateur project that I did on my own about car tires and QR Codes.
+A very amateur and not completed project that I did on my own about car tires and QR Codes.

 Tires have their own special number, type, etc., and I have developed an idea for people to reach these features more easily.